darianaroman/dsa-2021-g3/README.md

 Solve problem 5.2.
 Deadline until 24.03.2021, 20:00 for making a PR on GitHub with the mandatory problems and extra assignment if you finished the mandatory problems.

+### Lab06 Hash Tables

+Solve problem 6.3.1.
+Deadline until 31.03.2021, 20:00 for making a PR on GitHub with the mandatory problem.

 ## Grading

 There will be 2 laboratory tests, one about Data Structures and one about Algorithms.